How to Update Your Website: Tips and Best Practices

 These days, there’s little in the digital world that isn’t constantly changing and developing.
 Your website should be no exception.
 If you want to keep your audience engaged and your content desirable, you’ll have to stay on top of your game and make sure you’re in-the-know about the latest trends.
 If your site remains the same for too long and isn’t updated with exciting new content every once in a while, you risk appearing stale and irrelevant.
 Thankfully, you can use a professional website builder like Wix to tweak your site and give it the freshening up it requires.
 This straightforward guide will explain how to update your website easily and efficiently:

 Deciding whether you should update your website

 Before you embark on a full-out website redesign (a hefty project which could potentially take months), consider whether a few simple adjustments could help bring your site to the next level.
 Knowing how to design a website is one thing, but keeping it constantly up-to-date is quite another.
-And if you’re not sure whether your website is in need of a little TLC, ask yourself the following questions:
+And if you’re not sure whether your site is in need of a little website maintenance, ask yourself the following questions: